What is turmeric milk?

 Turmeric is a healing spice that has been used in India as Ayurvedic medicine for thousands of years.
 Turmeric has powerful anti-inflammatory and antibacterial properties.
 It’s popular in home remedies for colds, cough, congestion, headaches, digestive problems, and it’s also use for skin problems and joint pain.

-Hot turmeric milk, also called golden milk or golden elixir, is a beverage that is becoming trendy in North America.
 In this recipe, there is also cardamom, cinnamon and black pepper, which really add a nice touch to the milk.
 Cardamom is another popular spice in India that also helps to strength the immune system.
 It’s also excellent for digestive health.
 Cinnamon adds a nice touch of sweetness while helping balance blood sugar.
 Black pepper helps to increase absorption of turmeric in the body.
-I also used organic, local honey to sweeten, but feel free to omit it if you prefer to have an unsweetened version.
+I also used organic, local honey to sweeten as I feel you need in this recipe but use dates or coconut sugar if you prefer.

 - 2 cups almond or coconut milk, homemade or unsweetened

-- In a small saucepan, combine milk and spices together and mix with a whisk or wooden spatula.
+- In a small saucepan, combine milk and spices together and mix with a whisk to combine.

 - Gently heat milk over low-medium heat for about 3 minutes.
 Do not boil.

-- Let it cool for a minute or two, then add sweetener if you like.
+- Let it cool for a minute or two then add in honey if you like.

 - Serve warm.